tallcomponents/content/guide/webapi1/termsandconditions.md

 **Affiliates** meaning all companies affiliated with a party.

-**Agreement** meaning the arrangements between TC and Customer on the delivery of the Web API by TC to Customer, of which the Terms form an integral part.
+**Agreement** meaning the arrangements between TC and Customer on the provision of the Web API to Customer, of which the Terms form an integral part.

 **Web API** meaning a set of definitions and protocols for building and integrating application software that is accessed using the HTTP protocol that can be used to create, edit and render PDF documents.
 When referred to, the Web API is considered to include any or all of the tasks, roles and services required for making available the Web API in accordance with the current Plan and related maintenance and support as specified in the Agreement.